-With EMV moving in the U.S. market, the concern for fraud is now in the online sales channel.
+With EMV moving into the U.S. market, the concern for fraud is now in the online sales channel.
 With only half of e-commerce merchants using some sort of consumer authentication program, it has never been more crucial and timely for a better understanding and implementation.

 According to an article by cardnotpresent.com, “The main reasons reported by merchants not using consumer authentication are not surprising: 20 percent fear it will negatively affect sales conversion, 13 percent think it will change the user experience and 13 percent say they lack the time it would take to implement.”